-(1) Assumes no exercise of the underwriters' over-allotment option and the forfeiture by our sponsor of an aggregate of 750,000 founder shares.
+(1) Assumes no exercise of the underwriters' over-allotment option and the forfeiture by our sponsor of an aggregate of 750,000 founder includes up to an aggregate of 750,000 shares that are subject to forfeiture by our sponsor depending on the extent to which the (2)

-(2) Includes up to an aggregate of 750,000 shares that are subject to forfeiture by our sponsor depending on the extent to which the underwriters' over-allotment option is exercised.
-(3) Comprised of 20,000,000 shares of Class A common stock and 5,000,000 shares of Class B common stock.
-The Class B common
+underwriters' over-allotment option is exercised.

-(3) Comprised of 20,000,000 shares of Class A common stock and 5,000,000 shares of Class B common stock.
+Comprised of 20,000,000 shares of Class A common stock and 5,000,000 shares of Class B common stock.
 The Class B common stock is convertible into shares of our Class A common stock on a one-for-one basis, subject to adjustment as described herein adjacent to the caption "Founder shares conversion and anti-dilution rights."
+(3)